INSIDE: Roam the Gnome’s Guide to the BEST London shopping areas around town.

 It’s close to the Kensington Gardens and Hyde Park, and the Princess Diana Memorial Playground, one of London’s best playgrounds.

-London Bridge shopping at Borough Market
+No.5: London Bridge shopping at Borough Market

 Go to Borough Market, Britain’s most well known food market.